Nahid Rana: Early life

-Nahid grew up in Chapai Nawabganj district, and started playing cricket in 2020.
-After receiving his Higher Secondary School Certificate in 2020, he started training at a cricket academy in Rajshahi.
+Rana grew up in Chapai Nawabganj district, where he played cricket with a taped tennis ball.
+He first played cricket with a hard ball in 2020 when, after receiving his Higher Secondary School Certificate, he started training at a cricket academy in Rajshahi.
 Initially a net bowler for the Rajshahi Division batters, he impressed scouts through his high-speed bowling.

 Domestic career

-Nahid made his first-class debut on October 31st 2021, for Rajshahi Division in the 2021–22 National Cricket League.
+Rana made his first-class debut on October 31st 2021, for Rajshahi Division in the 2021–22 National Cricket League.
 On October 31st 2022, he claimed his maiden five-wicket haul in first-class cricket, against Barishal Division in the 2022–23 National Cricket League.
 He was the second highest-wicket taker in the tournament, picking up 32 wickets.

 In January 2023, he was selected to play for Khulna Tigers in the 2022–23 Bangladesh Premier League.
 He made his Twenty20 debut on January 24th 2023, for Khulna Tigers in that tournament.
 In his debut match, he took 1 wicket conceding 20 runs from 4 overs, and grabbed everyone's attention by constantly bowling around 140-150 km/h.

+In the 2022–23 National Cricket League, Rana finished as the second-highest wicket-taker of the tournament with 32 wickets.

 He made his List A debut on March 21st 2023, for Shinepukur Cricket Club in the 2022–23 Dhaka Premier Division Cricket League.

+In January 2026, playing for Rangpur Riders in the Bangladesh Premier League, Rana took 3 wickets for 11 runs in four overs against Dhaka Capitals, helping his team secure an 11-run victory.

+In January 2026, he was bought by the Peshawar Zalmi for the2026 Pakistan Super League.
+He had a remarkable tournament as he picked up 9 wickets in 5 matches, with an economy rate under 6, helping his team lift the title for the first time in 9 years.

 International career

-In September 2023, he was named in Bangladesh's squad for the 2023 Asian Games.

-2024-2025

-In March 2024, he earned his maiden call-up to the Bangladesh's Test squad for their series against Sri Lanka.
-He made his Test debut for Bangladesh on 22 March 2024, against Sri Lanka.

-During the 2nd Innings of Pakistan of 2nd Test, Nahid Rana bowled 152.0 KPH, the fastest ball delivered by a Bangladeshi pacer in international cricket.
-He bowled 73% of his deliveries above 140 KPH that series.
-He also took 4 wickets in the second innings to essay a historic win for Bangladesh.

-2025-2026
+Rana was in the Bangladesh squad for the 2022 Asian Games which took place in late 2023, but did not play a match despite winning the bronze medal.
+He made his international debut in May 2024, in a home Test match against Sri Lanka at the Sylhet stadium.
+During the second Test of the Bangladesh tour of Pakistan in September, Rana's bowling performance in the third innings was instrumental for his team's historic 2–0 Test series win.

 On 12 January 2025, he was named in Bangladesh's squad for the 2025 ICC Champions Trophy.

+On 6 July 2026, Rana bowled the best ODI bowling figures ever for a Bangladesh bowler, bagging 6/21 against Zimbabwe, as they slumped to 141 all out.